evanmayer/hotspot/HOWTO.md

 If the raft is not already attached to the cables, the raft cap with the Hawkeye emitters must be removed to access the screws to fix the affix the lines.

 Simply pass them through the raft's eyelets, wrapping the ends of the fishing line around the screws in each corner of the raft, and screwing them down.

+#### Will the detectors see the Hawkeyes?

+After configuring the Hawkeye power supply, verify with a multimeter that the Hawkeyes are receiving 6.7 V by probing the Hawkeye pins or the screw terminal on the Hawkeye raft.
+Some voltage drop may occur from the power supply to the raft, so the power supply should be set such that the Hawkeyes receive no more or less than 6.7 V.

+This procedure ensures that the Hawkeyes are operating at the correct voltage, so they are bright enough in the relevant wavelengths.

 ### Cable Maintenance